Locality constraints in AdS$_2$ without parity: Introduction

 If we rewrite it in terms of $y$, we find

 We see that a square-root singularity in $y$ appears in the expansion, although nothing is actually singular: this is merely a coordinate artifact, and the function remains perfectly smooth in $x$.

 Similar to the toy example above, $1-\chi$ plays the role of $y$ in AdS$_2$, while $\sqrt{1-\chi}$ mimics $x$.
-A physical correlator admits a Taylor expansion in $\sqrt{1-\chi}$, and so does each block itself.
-Therefore, superficially, there is nothing unphysical to remove.
-Nevertheless, the standard conformal block expansion in AdS$_2$ still fails to converge at $\chi=1$, where the physical correlator should remain regular.
+A physical correlator in general admits a Taylor expansion in $\sqrt{1-\chi}$, and so does each block itself.
+Therefore, superficially, there is nothing unphysical to remove.\footnote{ If we further impose parity, which is analogous to considering $f(x)$ to be an even or odd function of $x$ in the toy example above, then the Taylor expansion of the block and of the correlator in general do not have the same structure.
+See section \ref{subsec:parity} for more details.} Nevertheless, the standard conformal block expansion in AdS$_2$ still fails to converge at $\chi=1$, where the physical correlator should remain regular.

 This is closely related to the fact that the operator orderings on the 1d conformal boundary are, in general, equivalent only up to cyclic permutations.
 In particular, for the correlator discussed above its block decomposition involves either $C_{lij}$ or $C_{lji}$($\neq C_{lij}$ in general), depending on which side of the geodesic $\chi=1$ the bulk operator is at.
 The abrupt change of the OPE coefficient to use in the conformal block expansion is another imprint of the divergence of conformal block expansion at $\chi=1$.
 The construction of a new block expansion that can be term-by-term analytically continued smoothly across $\chi=1$, sharing the same analyticity of the correlator itself, once again leads to locality sum rules.
 This constitutes the main focus of the present work.